-In her spare time, Dr. Daniels enjoys spending time at the beach hunting for shark’s teeth, swimming, boating, reading, and spending time with her husband, Hal.
+In her spare time, Dr. Daniels enjoys spending time at the beach hunting for shark’s teeth, swimming, running, reading, and spending time with her husband.
 She currently has two Jack Russell Terriers named Saylor and Isla.
-Pictured is Dr. Daniels with Baylee, who lived to be 18 years old and was much of the inspiration for Dr. Daniels to become a veterinarian.
+The inspiration for Dr. Daniels to become a veterinarian was Baylee, a Jack Russell who lived to be 18 years old.
 After an amazingly long life, sweet Baylee passed away in 2018.

 Dr. Daniels strives to create a fun, positive, and supportive work environment for her team members.
 She hopes the camaraderie between her team members, and love for their work reflects in the care for your pet.
 Dr. Daniels is a Fear Free Certified Professional, she is a member of the American Veterinary Medical Association, the American Animal Hospital Association, the Florida State Veterinary Medical Association, and the Southwest Florida Veterinary Medical Association.

 Jennifer Long, DVM

 Dr. Jennifer Long graduated from the University of Florida in 2002.
 She is a native of Orlando, Florida where she worked after vet school until her husband’s career took them to Virginia and Singapore.